ItsMeSamey/dotenv_zig/README.md

 It's only about 1k lines of code (including tests).
 The choice is yours.

 ## Usage
+Every function returns an immutable hashmap of key/value pairs.
+The library uses it's own version of hashmap (see comments in the source for reasoning).
+You can also get a mutable version by calling `dotenv.GetParser(options).parse(allocator, data)`.

+### Runtime Parsing

 ```zig
 const std = @import("std");